 Before you start building out your Waybook, there are three things we recommend you think about:

-Make or ask for an organisation chart showing how your company is organised into teams
+To help you build your team structure, find or create an organization chart showing how your company is organized into teams.

-List out all of the activities your business or department takes part in.
-Think about suppliers, customers, fulfilment, finance, legal and HR streams.
+To help you build your Waybook's content structure, list out all of the activities your business or department takes part in.
+Think about suppliers, customers, fulfillment, finance, legal, and HR streams.